bravoserver/bravo/docs/extending.rst

 ------------

 Exocet can blacklist imports, preventing them from actually happening and keeping your plugin from loading.
+Bravo uses this ability to blacklist a smattering of standard library modules from plugins.

 Some of these blacklisted modules are chosen for security reasons, while others are chosen because they will cause slow or buggy behavior.
 If you think you absolutely need one of these modules, consider carefully whether the listed reason for it being on the blacklist is relevant and reasonable.

 The following modules are blacklisted becuse they can be used to crash the
 server: